chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 ## Different between `String`, `StringBuilder`, and `StringBuffer`.
 All are none primative
 String: immutable, can't be change
-StringBuilder: mutable, can be change easily, faster
+StringBuilder: mutable, can be change easily, faster than StringBuffer
-StringBuffer: all methods are syncronize provide safety, less effectivion
+StringBuffer: all methods are syncronize provide thread-safe,

 ## Explain about `public` and `private` access modifier.
 **public:** low restrictive, accesible in all class